 2008: Jane Lindskold, Stephen R. Donaldson, Walter Jon Williams

 Local artists contributed to unique posters that advertised each symposium.
 Pictured here is the poster for the first signed by the authors.
-Go to Collections to see the others, all signed, from the Library’s collection.
+Go to Collections to see the others, most of which are signed by participating authors.

 The most recent remodel, completed in 2008, resulted in the library you see today.
 Mayor Johnnie Garcia, with approval from the Village trustees, for two consecutive years placed the library as a top priority in his request to the state for capital improvement funds earmarked by the legislature for small communities.
 That funding, plus once again state and county bond issues and Friends of the Library, enabled the Village to create the beautiful, expanded structure you see today.
-(A side note: New Mexico voters, residents in one of the poorest states in the nation, have never failed to approve bond issues for libraries, often with large majorities.)
 In addition to pushing for state capital improvement funds, the Village decided to move its offices to another building and make their former office space, a double-wide mobile home, available to the library.
-With the vision of architect Bob Hall, now a principal at Integrated Design & Architecture, the two dissimilar buildings were joined.
+With the vision of architect Bob Hall, subsequently a principal at Integrated Design & Architecture, the two dissimilar buildings were joined.
 The former double-wide is now the children’s area, computer area, teen room and restrooms.
 The old conference room remains as a multi-use venue for the Village.